First administrator setup

 | Identity creation fails | Ensure wallet has sufficient gas for contract deployment. |

 | System initialization timeout | Normal on public chains.
-Poll /api/system/default until status is deployed. |
+Poll /api/system/default until status is completed. |

 | Factory creation fails | System must be fully deployed first.
 Check system status before creating factories. |